 Why your dog will love it: They have a dedicated dog agility course on-site at this dog-friendly attraction in Tenby to challenge your pup!
 There are ten obstacles to tackle including a tunnel, hurdles and zig zags and a bowl of refreshing water that can be found outside reception.

-Why your dog will love it: Dogs are welcome on short leads to visit the castle and tidall mill and there are beautiful grounds to wander while here – your pup will be exhausted after a day’s exploration at this beautiful site!
+Why your dog will love it: Dogs are welcome on short leads to visit the castle and tidal mill, and there are beautiful grounds to wander while here – your pup will be exhausted after a day’s exploration at this beautiful site!